Seasonal ideas: What to do in Northern California, Winter 2017-18:

 Capitol Park, in the center of Downtown Sacramento, is one of the city’s nicer outdoor spaces.
 Go inside the large capitol building to see the dome and the historic rooms.
 Then spend time walking the park and admiring the variety of trees from all over the world as well as the rose garden and war memorials.
 Find more activities in Sacramento here.

-21. Farmers’ Markets, Sacramento, Davis and Lodi
+21. Experience farm-to-fork at farmer’s markets, Sacramento, Davis and Lodi

 Most of California’s cities and towns have frequent farmers’ markets, especially in the summer when the variety of local produce will make your head spin.
 Sacramento has a market just about every day; the largest is on Sundays 8-12 under the freeway at 8th and W. There are nice smaller ones in Downtown/Midtown Sacramento during the week–get the schedule here.